opensourcedesign/opensourcedesign.github.io/content/resources/scenarios-for-usability.md

 Suggesting features that are based on actual user needs helps to make applications more useful.

+### Example: Trash in Penpot

+When one deleted a project in Penpot, one would get a warning, but upon confirmation the project would be gone.
+This is easy to habitually dismiss.
+A well-established mechanism that does not have the problem is implementing a trash-can, a temporary container from which deleted files can be retrieved again if one accidentally deleted them or changed one's mind about them.

+This feature was suggested by a user in the [penpot community forum](https://community.penpot.app/t/feature-request-add-a-trash-can-for-deleted-files/5746), jan transferred it to a [github issue](https://github.com/penpot/penpot/issues/4775).
+One user commented "I've never needed this feature until today 😭", implying that they indeed accidentally deleted projects.
+The feature request was picked up at some point, so that penpot now has a trashcan for deleted files.

+The feature is relatively simple, since it uses an established metaphor and mechanism and was probably also not complex to implement, as it relies on similar components as other ways to organize projects.

 ### When and why does it work?